FENECON Home 10 assembly and operating instructions

 6.3.10.
 Communication to customer network

-1. To seal the network connections, insert the cable into the plug and screw it in place.
+1. To seal the network connections, insert the cable into the connector and screw it in place.
 Only the rubber seal and the screw connection are required. |

 |

-2. Make sure that the network plug protrudes approx. 3 mm over the bayonet catch at the front. |
+2. Make sure that the network connector protrudes approx. 3 mm above the bayonet catch at the front.
+3. For example, the jumper plug of the battery can serve as a reference for the position of the network connector. |

 |

-4. For the Internet connection and for the configuration of the storage system, connect the network cable to the LAN port of the battery (yellow), and the other end of the cable to the customer’s network. |
+4. For Internet connection and storage system configuration, connect the network cable to the LAN port of the battery (yellow), and the other end of the cable to the customer’s network. |

 6.3.11.
 Cover for the internal input (optional)

-All inputs have a degree of protection of IP55.
+All inputs are protected to IP55 protection specification.
 There is no need to cover unused connections. |

 7. Parallel connection of several battery towers